Bloodmoney

-"Bloodmoney" (stylized in all caps) is a song by American singer-songwriter Poppy from her third studio album I Disagree (2020).
+"Bloodmoney" is a song by American singer-songwriter Poppy from her third studio album I Disagree (2020).
 It was released through Sumerian Records on November 6, 2019, serving as the third single from the album.

 It was nominated for Best Metal Performance at the 63rd Annual Grammy Awards, making Poppy the first solo female artist to be nominated for the award.

 Background

 "Bloodmoney" follows "Concrete" and "I Disagree" on I Disagree, which were both released in 2019 to promote the album.

 The song mainly focuses on religious hypocrisy.
 It also talks about her negative experiences with previous record labels and how she felt controlled by a mostly-male team.
 The music video, directed by Titanic Sinclair, was shot in one take.

 Composition

 "Bloodmoney" is an industrial metal, noise pop, and dubstep song with "abrasive, pulsating blasts of low-end noise punctuating Poppy's screeched vocals", as well as a guitar solo.
 It is considered heavier than her previous releases, though it also features elements of EDM and electronic metal.